 For researchers taking the course for credit, the final score will be tabulated as follows:

 Suggested class structure (1.5 hr class)

-- Introduction by guest lecturer on applying the class topic to scientific questions with focus on the nuts & bolts of the technique.
+- Part 1: Introduction by guest lecturer on applying the class topic to scientific questions with focus on the nuts & bolts of the technique.
 Examples may be from their own research or recent papers.

 - Part 2: Open ended discussion on the topic.
 Conversation starters may come from concept check questions on the topic or presentation on newer developments in the field.

 Note: The Zoom links will be emailed to our mailing list.
 If you have not received the link please check your spam folder or re-register for the course making sure a valid email address is used.
 If you are taking the course for credit make sure to sign up through your institution’s registrar as well.

 - CUNY GC course BICM88900, class number 58654 – Special Topics in Biochemistry – 3 credits